Handle Late-Arriving Data

 - filter

-Late events are filtered immediately at the source.
+The source filters late events immediately.
 The main pipeline processes only on-time data.
-Filtered events are preserved in a System Table (
+Filtered events remain in a System Table (

 <table_name>$late) for inspection or reprocessing.
 Use this mode when you need strict watermark compliance in real-time pipelines while retaining all data.